nexus-prime/GridcoinDeltaCalculator/README.md

     [output]	:	save output to file name (optional)

-GPU_QuickMag.sh reads the host and team data files to find the magnitude of the top [#hosts] hosts using a single card of the specified GPU model.
+GPU_QuickMag.sh reads the host data files to find the magnitude of the top [#hosts] hosts using a single card of the specified GPU model.
 The data can be saved to a specified output file or printed to the terminal if [output] is not specified.
 __________________________________________________________________________________________________________________